Arc West Central T-Shirts!Perfect for wearing to the dances, Arc Game & More, or anytime you like! Order form

-LaCinda Mielke, Housing Access Coordinator, assists people with disabilities that are eligible for long term care or state plan home care services and wish to move to homes of their own.
-Video from DHS.
-Brochure.
+Housing Access Service assists people with disabilities who are eligible for long term care or state plan home care services, to move to homes of their own.

 "The Arc of West Central Minnesota has always been a top notch organization with top notch people!
 The Arc has always been there for us as a resource, family connector, and support group backbone!
 We can always count on the Arc!
 Diane Brendemuhl, parent